 The first says that $\Pi_2$ should provide enough problems; the latter says that it should solve them only in corresponding ways.
-The first is a progress condition on the lifted LTS; the latter says that the original LTS should be able to simulate the behavior of the lifted LTS, at least with regard to corresponding problems. $\Pi_2$ may of course pose additional problems that will also have to be solved before possible executions are found.
+The first is a progress condition on the lifted LTS; the latter says that the original LTS should be able to simulate the behavior of the lifted LTS, at least with regard to corresponding problems.
 (See Thm.
-7.8.)
+3.9.)

+The security goal language for a protocol.
 There is one other major layer in this paper, as motivated by characteristic 4, p.
-5. That is to provide a logical formalism to express the security goals of authentication, confidentiality, forward secrecy, etc. This language needs to be selected so that the goals can be expressed in forms that will respect protocol transformations.
+6. That is to provide a logical formalism to express the security goals of authentication, confidentiality, forward secrecy, etc. This language needs to be selected so that the goals can be expressed in forms that will respect protocol transformations.
 The example we have just considered tells us that the goal language should focus on transmission and reception events, and their parameters.
 It should remain mute on the forms of messages, since we would like to allow message forms to change as much as possible in protocol transformations.
 Indeed, what we have just learnt is that it is the problems and solutions that must be preserved, for soundness, not necessarily the forms of messages.
 The resulting languages $\mathcal{GL}(\Pi)$ match very well with the LTS of problems and solutions (as formalized in Cor.
-6.5), and with the idea that sound protocol transformations should lift analyses (Thm.
-7.12).
+4.18), and with the idea that sound protocol transformations should lift analyses (Thm.
+4.23).